oitofelix/mininim/index.md

 at oitofelix's channel.

-MININIM has been included in Jordan Mechner's 30th anniversary edition of "The Making of Price of Persia" book.
+MININIM has been included in Jordan Mechner's 30th anniversary edition of "The Making of Price of Persia".
 It appears in section "Legacy", on page 321.
+Jordan sent a signed copy of the book to oitofelix, which you can see below.

 <div class="h" markdown="1">
 <a target="_blank" href="{{page.base_local}}{{site.baseurl}}/jordan-book-cover.jpg">